Ontario Visitation Lawyer

 - Paternity dispute.

-The complete protection of your visitation rights is essential to the team at Feldstein Family Law Group P.C.
+The complete protection of your visitation and parenting time rights is essential to the team at Feldstein Family Law Group P.C.
 With over 25 years of experience handling access cases in Ontario, we understand what issues may arise and how to assert our clients’ rights.